MEsterel/MMaster-Command-Prompt/README.md

 ## Pre-built command line tools

-Thanks to the implemented CFormat and CInput classes, **you don't have to think about the user-experience**: managed color writing, password masking, int picking, Yes/No questions and more!
+Thanks to the implemented CFormat and CInput classes, **you don't have to think about the user-experience**: managed color writing, automatic tab completition, password masking, int picking, Yes/No/Cancel questions and more!

 ## Lite & portable